-A redesign contract may be awarded every 3 years as required for course currency and efficacy.
+A redesign contract may be awarded every 3-5 years as required for course currency and efficacy.
 Such changes as page numbers in a text, a new edition of a textbook, or minor changes in an assignment(s) do not constitute a course redesign.

-However, if a course prospectus is changed requiring major content changes, or if significant and substantive changes are required in the overall thematic framework of the course, which impact several components of the course (such as assignments, course activities, and learning resources) and are agreed to by the Chair and Dean, a redesign contract may be approved without meeting the 3 year guideline.
+However, if a course prospectus is changed requiring major content changes, or if significant and substantive changes are required in the overall thematic framework of the course, which impact several components of the course (such as assignments, course activities, learning outcomes, and learning resources) and are agreed to by the Chair and Dean, a new design contract may be approved without meeting the 3-5 year guideline.
+Exceptions to this timeline must be approved by the Dean and the Provost.